 In short, it may just be easier to buy a camera that is compatible with ZoneMinder, instead of trying to battle with unofficial Ring and Nest modifications.

-If you have multiple security cameras and want to link all of them together in an easy-to-use interface, iSpy is your best option for Ring or Nest cameras and doorbells.
+If you have multiple security cameras and want to link all of them together in an easy-to-use interface, iSpy is your best option for Ring or Nest cameras and nest doorbell.
 There are more active forums and larger amounts of support available online than for ZoneMinder, so you can find help if you run into a problem you can’t seem to solve.

 Ring is next to impossible to make work with Blue Iris, and ZoneMinder doesn’t work well with either.
 If you have yet to invest in a security camera, take the time to balance the feature set of the camera versus its compatibility with third-party platforms.
 If using a different platform is important to you, ensure any camera you purchase is compatible before you make the buy.